PageRAG Data Ingestion with Docling & ChromaDB

 A SHA-256 file hash deciding whether a document is new or already ingested

 To avoid re-ingesting the same document, compute a SHA-256 hash of each file's bytes.
-Two files with identical content produce the same hash, even if they have different names — so a renamed copy is correctly skipped.
+Two files with the same content produce the same hash, even under different names.
+So a renamed copy is skipped correctly.

 PYTHON